TheVeryStarlk/RakSharp/README.md

 # RakSharp
-A simple and light RakNet library that was designed to work with Minecraft: Bedrock edition.
+A simple RakNet library that was designed to work with Minecraft: Bedrock edition.
 This library makes assumptions about how the protocol works to achieve compatibility with Minecraft.

 ## Usage